mangushev/intent_slot/README.md

 Steps:

 1. Create gcp project, create simple VM instance, use standard 2-4 cpu, debian 9 deep learning TF 1.15.
 Create TPU instance, TF 1.15, preemptive (but keep it off until you start training!)
+2. Create ai model (actual model version will be deployed later): `gcloud beta ai-platform models create --enable-console-logging --enable-logging --description "intent slots" intent_slot`.
+This can be done from gcp console as well
 2. Get BERT and it should be in the bert folder.
 Put run_intent_slot.py into this folder as well
 3. Get gcp storage, create test folders test/pretrained/uncased_L-12_H-768_A-12/ and put unzipped BERT pretrained uncased_L-12_H-768_A-12 model content there.
 Use gsutil cp
 4. Create service account key.
 Please refer to https://cloud.google.com/docs/authentication/getting-started.
 Key will be stored in json file and move it to assistant/functions/intent_slot folder